lse-ds205/tpi-apis/mk_docs/Getting_Started.md

 ### Testing Your First API Call

-Once your server is running, try making your first API call:
+Once your FastAPI server is running, try making your first API call:

 1. Go to http://127.0.0.1:8000/docs
 2. Look for available endpoints in the interactive documentation